dojo/widget-core/README.md

 registry.define('state', Injector(BaseInjector, myStateContext));
 ```

-To use the injected state, create a `beforeRender` method that returns a render function that creates a `w` reference to the registry item like any other widget and pass the properties required by the `InjectorProperties` interface.
+To use the injected state, create a `beforeRender` method that returns a render function which creates a `w` reference to the registry item like any other widget and pass the properties required by the `InjectorProperties` interface.

 ```ts
 beforeRender(renderFunc: () => DNode, properties: any, children: any): DNode {